 What do you think of when you hear the word 'physical therapy?'
-Maybe you picture or occupational therapy for someone seeking independence.
+Maybe you picture sports physical therapy for an injured athlete or occupational therapy for someone seeking independence.
 Maybe you think of specific modalities, like manual therapy, light therapy, neuromuscular electrical stimulation, or other treatments.
 Maybe you imagine children engaging in pediatric physical therapy, or older adults participating in geriatric physical therapy.
 There are many types of physical medicine and many applications for physical therapy!
 But do you associate physical therapy with surgery?
 Specifically, do you think of it as something you should do after surgery to help yourself heal quickly and safely?

-Though we typically associate it with sports-related injuries, musculoskeletal conditions, or , it's well-known that physical therapy is an important tool in recovery.
+Though we typically associate it with sports-related injuries, musculoskeletal conditions, or injuries from an accident, it's well-known that physical therapy is an important tool in recovery.
 It makes sense, then, that physical therapy would also be an important tool when recovering from surgery.
 After all, though surgery is ultimately used to heal the body, it also injures it in the process.
 In order to heal these 'injuries' quickly and safely, post-op physical therapy is essential.

 But why is that?
 In this blog post, we will discuss the importance of post-op physical therapy and why it should be a part of your rehabilitation plan.

 When we undergo any kind of injury, one of the body's first responses is to flood the area with white blood cells.
 These cells help to fight infection and begin the healing process.
 However, this increased presence of blood also causes inflammation, which can lead to pain and swelling.

 For as uncomfortable as it is, this isn't always a bad thing.
 Immediately following an injury, the pain and swelling encourage an injured person not to put weight or stress on the area, protecting it from further damage.
 However, prolonged inflammation can cause issues with chronic pain and chronic swelling, making it necessary to address in order to decrease pain.